-General Assumptions (Clarifications 6T - NH , Station work 7TPC prof Indirect rates based on:

-Engineering will be out-sourced based on TRC proposal dated 9/4/19, with internal review, relay settings will be completed in-house.
+Assumptions/Clarifications for the based on: 6T - NH , Station work and an TRC proj Engineering will be out-sourced based on TRC proposal dated 9/4/19, with internal review, relay settings will be completed in-house.

 Construction and testing will be out-sourced with internal support based on portion of total proposal by TRC dated 9/4/19.